jjsanchezb/automations-assistant/README.md

 #### **5\.
 Graph-Based Workflows**

-Workflows are modeled as directed graphs, This allows for powerful and flexible orchestration, including branching (if/else), parallel execution, and merging.
-The graph is defined by two tables: WorkflowStep (nodes) and WorkflowEdge (connections), enabling the platform to validate against issues like infinite loops or dead ends.
+Workflows are modeled conceptually as directed graphs.
+This allows for powerful and flexible orchestration, including branching (if/else), parallel execution, and merging.

 #### **6\.
 Stateless Choreographed Execution Engine**